 There's no limitations on discount rates, however, you can only sell your investment with a premium of max.
 1%

 Viventor’s customer support is very responsive.
 When we requested additional information about Viventor’s past performance, the support team have got back to us within one business day.
-Note that, even more popular P2P lending platforms such as Bondora, FinBee or Fast Invest aren’t as fast as Viventor fast when responding to investors’ requests.
+Note that, even more popular P2P lending platforms such as Bondora, FinBee aren’t as fast as Viventor fast when responding to investors’ requests.

 The easiest way to get in touch with Viventor is by using their live chat function on their website.